Pickens High School Counseling Department

 PSAT and PSAT Score Instructions

-For the 2022-23 school year, the PSAT was administered to all PHS 10th grade students on Wednesday, October 12th.
+For the 2023-24 school year, the PSAT was administered to all PHS 10th grade students on Wednesday, 10/25/23.
 The school automatically registered all PHS 10th grade students for the test.
-PSAT scores were released on 12/6/2022 via www.collegeboard.org .
-You can access your PSAT scores one of two ways:
+PSAT scores have been released as of 12/1/23 to the students' College Board accounts via www.collegeboard.org .

-2) If you did not receive your scores via email, then you will need to create a www.collegeboard.org account.
+If you do not already have a College Board account, then you will need to create one by going to www.collegeboard.org .
 When creating your account, please identify Pickens High School as your current school and use the CEEB Code of 111695.
+From there you will be able to access your PSAT score.

 Senior Related Information